anna-podhajska/diamond_shape_js/README.md

 the code produces diamond-shape in the browser window

-re-doing exercise done in Python into JavaScript
+the task was to re-write exercise done in Python into JavaScript

+Install:
+``git clone git@github.com:anna-podhajska/diamond_shape_js.git
+  cd diamond_shape_js
+  open ./diamontShape.html